 Gina Maisto Smith

-Gina Maisto Smith is a partner in the Higher Education, White Collar Litigation and Investigations Practice Group of Pepper Hamilton LLP, and a resident in the Philadelphia office.
+Gina Maisto Smith is a partner in the Education Counseling, Litigation and Investigation Services and White Collar Litigation and Investigations Groups of Pepper Hamilton LLP, and a resident in the Philadelphia office.

 Prior to joining Pepper, Ms. Smith was a partner with Ballard Spahr in Philadelphia.
 Prior to that, she spent nearly two decades in the Philadelphia District Attorney’s Office where she investigated numerous cases, handled more than 100 jury trials, and developed unmatched experience in the investigation and prosecution of sex crimes, child abuse and domestic violence.
 She also trained prosecutors, investigators, and police in handling the most difficult aspects of sex crimes, child abuse and domestic violence investigations.

 Ms. Smith is frequently called upon to advise colleges and universities about sexual misconduct policies, changes in the law, and investigations into allegations of sexual misconduct, including sexual violence.
 She regularly conducts policy audits and assists in the development of policy and in the design and implementation of internal and external operating procedures.
 She conducts training for multiple university constituencies, including Title IX coordinators, sexual assault response teams, judicial hearing boards, investigators, and members of the campus community.

 Ms. Smith also helps clients integrate the requirements of all federal, state, and local regulations (including Title IX and the Department of Education’s Dear Colleague Letter of April 4, 2011, the Clery Act, Campus SaVE, criminal law, HIPAA, and FERPA) with their policies and procedures.
 She also assists with conducting sexual misconduct investigations.

 Ms. Smith’s depth in child abuse investigation and prosecution enables her to assist clients in meeting their child protective services compliance requirements.
 The Archdiocese of Philadelphia hired her to conduct a review of cases and internal procedures following a grand jury indictment of several priests accused of sexual abuse.